vulturechoujin/Forum/README.md

 - Writing the report clearly and documenting it, including declaring AI usage and other relevant notes.

-- Researching routing, HTTP, APIs, logging errors in production, and comparing databases such as MySQL and PostgreSQL.
+- Researching routing, HTTP, APIs, logging errors in production, deploying the website and comparing databases such as MySQL and PostgreSQL.